Topology mediated organization of E.coli chromosome in fast growth conditions: Results

 Furthermore, one may also introduce smaller loops along the rest of the Arc-2-2 polymer (outside loop-1 and loop-2) to obtain the bimodal distribution of other monomers.
 In the experimental data of \cite{Youngren2014}, some loci show single peaked distributions while others show bimodal distribution.
 Even in our simulations, some monomers show single peaked distributions while others show bimodal distributions, although an exact match is not obtained with experiments.
-To obtain an exact match one needs to optimize the size and location of loops along the contour, which is out of the scope of the current manuscript.
+To obtain an exact match, one needs to optimize the size and location of loops along the contour, which is outside the scope of the current manuscript.We have also shown in SI-22 that the localization of the tagged loci along the long axis which was discussed previously, remains unaffected with the introduction of smaller loops